Providing health care services to the people of Bay County

 The District Board’s major objectives are to ensure the security of the Bay Medical Pension Plan through prudent investments and conservative actuarial assumptions; to satisfy and manage all post-transaction liabilities; to monitor the covenants related to the lease of the hospital and health care facilities and to ensure the fidelity of all agreements; and to collaborate with other health care organizations to strengthen health care services in the community.

 The greatest responsibility the Board manages is the Bay Medical Pension Plan.
 Over the last several years, the Board strengthened the financial security of the Pension Plan by adopting more conservative actuarial assumptions that are reflective of managing the liabilities of a closed pension plan (all new participation in the Plan ceased on March 31, 2012).
-As of the January 1, 2020 Actuarial Valuation, the Pension had 1,537 participants and an actuarial market value of assets of $109.6 million resulting in a Plan funding level of 94.9% compared to 81.7% the previous year.
-For calendar year 2019, the actuarial market value investment return of 18.03% was more than the investment return assumption of 7.25%.
-Actuarial market value return was the major source of actuarial gain during 2019.
-Three and five-year investment has been 9.2% and 6.9% respectively and on a market value basis.
+As of the January 1, 2021 Actuarial Valuation, the Pension had 1,499 participants and an actuarial market value of assets of $114.1 million resulting in a Plan funding level of 99.9% compared to 94.9% the previous year.
+For calendar year 2020, the actuarial market value investment return of 11.22% was more than the investment return assumption of 7.25%.
+Actuarial market value return was the major source of actuarial gain during 2020.
+Three and five-year investment has been 7.79% and 9.2% respectively and on a market value basis.
 Another material source of funding for the Pension comes from the Board in the form of annual required contributions.
+For fiscal year 2020, those contributions totaled $1.25 million.
 For fiscal year 2019, those contributions totaled $3.7 million – significantly more than the $2.3 million required contribution for that time period; and similarly, for fiscal year 2018, those contributions totaled $6.9 million – significantly more than the $2.9 million required contribution for that time period.
 Click this link, for more detailed information about the Bay Medical Center Pension Plan.

 Other responsibilities that the Board manages include medical malpractice liability prior to the lease of the hospital in 2012, open Medicare, Medicaid and Champus cost reports, as well as Medicare RAC audits and related appeals.

-Through its grant making program, the District funds health care organizations in Bay County through various contracts and grants; which support may include, but is not limited to, the Bay County Health Department, the AD Harris Clinic, St. Andrew’s Clinic, Avicenna Clinic, chronic disease management programs, other emergency room diversion clinics, and other local health improvement initiatives.
-Since inception of the grant program in 2012, the District has awarded $3.3 million in grants to fourteen local organizations.
+Through its grant making program, the District funds health care organizations in Bay County through various contracts and grants; which support may include, but is not limited to, St. Andrew’s Clinic, Avicenna Clinic, chronic disease management programs, other emergency room diversion clinics, and other local health improvement initiatives.
+Since inception of the grant program in 2012, the District has awarded $4.3 million in grants to fourteen local organizations.
 The goal of these grants is to continuously improve health care for the citizens of Bay County and foster collaborations between agencies.